s19835/stencil/README.md

 # stencil

-Your personal code snippet vault in the terminal.
+A visually rich, searchable, and taggable CLI/TUI tool to manage reusable code snippets, configs, and commands—perfect for developers who live in the terminal.